jmakino/clop-crystal/README.md

     Value type:		float
     Default value: 	0.0
     Variable name: 	eps
-    Description:		Softening lengt
+    Description:		Softening length
         Plummer softening, where rs2=r**2+eps**2 is used in place of r**2.
     Long description:
         This option sets the softening length used to calculate the force between two particles.
-The calculation scheme comforms to standard
+The calculation scheme conforms to standard

-The text should contain Description and Long Desctipion tags as the fitst two entries in usual YAML format.
+The text should contain Description and Long description tags as the first two entries in usual YAML format.
 After that,  blocks with Short name, Long name ... can appear multiple times.

 Short name: short option. actually can be of whatever length.

 Long name: long option. actually can be of whatever length.

-Value type: At present, int, float, float vector (actuallt float
+Value type: At present, int, float, float vector (actually float
-            array), bool, and string are supprted and relognized
+            array), int, int vector, bool, and string are supported and recognized

-Default value: if "none" is give, this option becomes a required one
+Default value: the default value.
+If "none" is given as the default value, this option becomes a required one.

 Variable name: the name of instance variable within class CLOP.